mark-olson/ansible-collection-daos/README.md

 Ansible Collection for DAOS

+**Not recommended for production!**

-This collection is still in the **very** early stages of development and will be undergoing many changes.
-This is collection is not recommended for production deployments.
+This collection is still in the **very** early stages of development and still has a long way to go.
+Documentation is sparse.
+The code and the `defaults/main.yml` files are the documentation for the roles in the collection.

 **Table of Contents**